 that are a beautiful sight of rugged peaks and deep canyons.

-All of the backpacking trails in Yosemite have a high possibility of having you meet up with a bear.
-So bear canisters are mandatory for all backpackers.
+All of the backpacking trails in Yosemite have some possibility of having you meet up with a bear.
+So, I think you must know that bear canisters are mandatory for all backpackers.
 Yosemite is rugged high country and home to lots of wildlife and mosquito's.

 90% of the people who visit Yosemite National Park never get past the valley floor.
 And yet some of Yosemite's most beautiful places are its back country...only to be seen by those who backpack and hike the trails.